What a night!

 Last night Australia’s inaugural Women in STEM Ambassador, and internationally-renowned astronomer and astrophysicist, Prof Lisa Harvey-Smith, concluded her national When…

-The Centre for Space physics examines space weather to better understand its impact on billions of dollars worth of spacecraft and related infrastructure.
+The Centre for Space Physics examines the source of space weather, the Sun, to better understand its impact on billions of dollars worth of spacecraft and related infrastructure.

 Space physics is about space weather.
 This is different to the weather forecasts provided by the Bureau of Meteorology, although many of the terms are similar.
 For example, in space weather, wind speed refers to the solar wind, and a storm warning means bright aurora and possible disruptions to satellite operations, communications systems and electricity supply networks.